Nikos Xilouris: Personal life

-Xylouris met his future wife Ourania Melampianakis while performing at a festival in her native village of Venerato.
-Their initial interaction was limited to exchanged glances, in accordance with local courtship customs.
+Xylouris met his future wife, Ourania Melampianakis, while performing at a festival in her native village of Venerato.
+Their initial interaction was limited to exchanging glances, in accordance with local courtship customs.
 Ourania belonged to an affluent family, while Xylouris was regarded as an itinerant musician.
-Although Cretan society did not strictly enforced class divisions, relationships perceived as socially unequal were generally frowned upon.
-In the following months, Xylouris would regularly serenade Ourania, continuing a long-standing Cretan tradition rooted in medieval Italian-influence, where young men would sing to woo the women they admired.
+Although Cretan society did not strictly enforce class divisions, relationships perceived as socially unequal were generally frowned upon.
+In the following months, Xylouris would regularly serenade Ourania, continuing a long-standing Cretan tradition rooted in medieval Italian influence, where young men would sing to woo the women they admired.

-Xylouris eventually proposed to Ourania, and the couple eloped to Anogeia, where their wedding took place.
-Although her father ultimately consented to the marriage, Ourania was initially ostracised by her family for eloping, an experience that left a lasting emotional impact.
+Xylouris eventually proposed to Ourania.
+The couple eloped to Anogeia, where they held their wedding.
+Ourania was initially ostracized by her family for eloping, which left a lasting emotional impact on her.
 Reconciliation was later achieved after Xylouris’s musical career gained prominence.
+Her father ultimately consented to the marriage.
 The couple's love story echoes the Erotokritos by Vitsentzos Kornaros, select verses of which were sung by Xylouris in one of his albums.

 The couple had two children, a son named Giorgis (George) and a daughter named Rinio (Irene).
-They remained married until Xylouris' passing.
+Xylouris and Ourania remained married until Xylouris' passing.

 Death and legacy

-Nikos Xylouris died of lung cancer and metastasis to the brain on 8 February 1980, in Piraeus, Greece, and was interred at the First Cemetery of Athens.
+Nikos Xylouris died of lung cancer, which had metastasized to the brain, at Metaxa Cancer Hospital Piraeus, on 8 February 1980, at age 43.
+He was buried at the First Cemetery of Athens.